Get Started#

 • Password: admin

-• Check under the Dashboards section for the default dashboard named “Video Analytics Dashboard”.
+• Check under the Dashboards section for the application-specific preloaded dashboard.

-• Expected Results: The dashboard displays detected people and cars.
+• Expected Results: The dashboard displays real-time video streams with AI overlays and detection metrics.

 • To stop the application microservices, use the following command: